 Every release that crosses our newswire comes with a media contact in the release.
 Email and phone numbers are standard, and these folks are ready for your questions.

 (Note: This post is an updated version of a post that originally appeared on Beyond Bylines in Dec.
 2016.)

 Subscribe to Beyond Bylines to get media trends, journalist interviews, blogger profiles, and more sent right to your inbox.

-Rocky Parker works in Audience Relations at PR Newswire.
+Rocky Parker is the manager of Audience Relations at PR Newswire.
 Check out her previous posts for Beyond Bylines and connect on LinkedIn.
-When she’s not working, Rocky typically can be found cooking, binge watching a new show, or playing with her puppy, Hudson.
+When she’s not working, Rocky typically can be found cooking, binge-watching a new show, or playing with her puppy, Hudson.